You are here: Urology Textbook > Kidneys > Autosomal dominant polycystic kidney disease

 - Urine analysis for proteinuria

-- Creatinine or/and cystatin C
+- Creatinine or/and cystatin C to evaluate renal function.

 - Abdominal CT: imaging of renal cysts, e.g. if flank pain has to be evaluated.